nopnop2002/esp-idf-smb-client/smb2-put/README.md

 # How to use
 Build and run the farmware.
-Create esp-idf-put.txt in a shared folder.
+It will create esp-idf-put.txt in a shared folder.
 ```
 This is Text# 0
 This is Text# 1